Proposed Bye-Laws of the Society, as approved at AGM, 18 June 2019

-1. Any individual, and appropriate institutions including museums, universities, colleges, libraries, and other bodies, whether corporate or not, with similar objectives or which share the objectives of the Society, may apply for election as Fellows of the Society
+1. Any individual, and appropriate institutions including museums, universities, colleges, libraries, and other bodies, whether corporate or not, with similar objectives or which share the objectives of the Society, may apply to become Fellows of the Society.

-6. Every candidate for admission into the Society as a Fellow must be nominated by a Fellow or by the Council and any Fellow nominating a candidate shall confirm such nomination to the Society in writing.
-The candidate shall complete an application form which will be obtainable from the Society’s website or on request from the Society
+3. Every person wishing to become a Fellow shall complete an application form which will be obtainable from the Society’s website or on request from the Society.

-7. The application form when duly completed shall be delivered to the Society and particulars of the candidate and nominator (if any) be read at one of the Ordinary Meetings.
+4. The application form when duly completed shall be delivered to the Society and the name of the applicant shall be circulated to Council, who will need to approve the application.

-10. When a person shall have been elected a Fellow one of the Secretaries shall by letter inform them of their election, and at the same time send them a membership card announcing the days on which the Meetings are to be held during the then current session.
-Fellows are expected to be familiar with the provisions of the Charter and Byelaws and Regulations of the Society which shall be available on the Society’s website or of which a copy shall be made available to any Fellow on request being made to one of the Secretaries.
+6. When a person shall have been elected a Fellow he or she shall be informed and sent details of Meetings in the then current session.
+Fellows are expected to be familiar with the provisions of the Charter and Bye-Laws and Regulations of the Society which shall be available on the Society’s website or of which a copy shall be made available to any Fellow on request being made to one of the Secretaries.

 II.
 Withdrawal and removal of Fellows

-15. Any Fellow may withdraw from the Society by signifying their wish to do so by letter addressed to one of the Secretaries of the Society, provided always that such Fellow shall be liable for the contribution for the year wherein they so signify and provided also that they shall continue to be liable for the annual contribution until they shall have returned all books borrowed by them from the library of the Society, or shall have made compensation for the same to the satisfaction of the Council.
+9. Any Fellow may withdraw from the Society by signifying their wish to do so by letter addressed to one of the Secretaries of the Society, provided always that such Fellow shall be liable for the contribution for the year wherein they so signify.

-17. The question of the removal of such Fellow shall be decided by ballot, and if a majority of three-fourths of the Fellows balloting shall vote that such Fellow be expelled, such Fellow shall thereupon be removed from the Society, and the Chairman shall so declare.
+11. The question of the removal of such Fellows shall be decided by ballot, and if a majority of three-fourths of the Fellows balloting shall vote that such Fellow be expelled, such Fellow shall thereupon be removed from the Society, and the Chair shall so declare.

 III.
 Honorary Fellows and honorary Vice-Presidents

-19. Any individual, whether or not a Fellow of the Society eminent in Numismatics or in another field and having made a significant contribution to Numismatics may be proposed as an Honorary Fellow by completion and signature by three or more individual Fellows of a proposal in such form as the Council shall from time to time prescribe.
+13. Any individual, whether or not a Fellow of the Society eminent in Numismatics or in another field and having made a significant contribution to Numismatics or to the Society may be proposed as an Honorary Fellow by completion and signature by three or more individual Fellows of a proposal in such form as the Council shall from time to time prescribe.

-23. The Society may elect not more than three individuals who are considered to have made an outstanding contribution to Numismatics to be Honorary Vice-Presidents of the Society, the procedure for proposal and election being as for Honorary Fellows and Byelaw 21 shall apply
+17. The Society may elect not more than two individuals who are considered to have made an outstanding contribution to Numismatics to be Honorary Vice-Presidents of the Society, the procedure for proposal and election being as for Honorary Fellows and Bye-Law 16 shall apply.

 IV.
 Meetings of The Society